 DOE anticipates making awards that will run for up to 24 months over two budget periods.
-The first budget period, anticipated to begin in April 2015, will cover a period of 12 months.
+The first budget period, anticipated to begin in July 2015, will cover a period of 12 months.
 Funding for the second budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
+For sequential Phase II awardees whose initial Phase II project period extends beyond July 2015, the first budget period of the Sequential Phase II award will commence upon completion of the initial Phase II project period provided.
+A sequential Phase II award may not overlap with an initial Phase II award and must start by September 1, 2015.